 The fight for access to mental health and substance use disorder services (MH/SUDs) continues to run into barriers.
 The law requires MH/SUDS to be covered similarly to medical services; this is known as behavioral health parity.
-Party requires an evaluation of both quantitative and non-quantitative treatment limitations (NQTLs).
+Parity requires an evaluation of both quantitative and non-quantitative treatment limitations (NQTLs).

 Quantitative limitations are relatively straightforward, like visit limits or require co-pay amounts.
 NQTLs are a bit harder to identify as they include whether a person is required to get prior approval for certain mental health services but not for substantially similar physical health services.